theoricus/the-model/test/README.md

 1. To run tests on Sauce Connect, first create an account:

 [https://saucelabs.com/signup](https://saucelabs.com/signup)
-> Remember that choosen `username` will be your public profile for testing `theoricus`.
-A good choice may be using `yourname-theoricus`, I don't know.
+> Remember that choosen `username` will be your public profile for testing `the-model`.
+A good choice may be using `yourname-the-model`, I don't know.
 Feel free.

 1. Then add your credentials to your env: